ENIGMA: Evolutionary Non-Isometric Geometry Matching: Background

 where we always use $\mu = 1, \eta = 10^{-3}$.

-In the context of shape matching evaluation, the undeformed mesh is $M_1$, and the geometry of the deformed mesh is given by the embedding of the points on $M_2$ that correspond to the vertices of $M_1$.
+Given a pointwise map $\pwise_{12}: \Src \to \Tar$, we evaluate the induced elastic energy as follows.
+The undeformed mesh is given by $\Src$, and the geometry of the deformed mesh is given by the embedding on $\Tar$ of the images of the vertices of $\Src$.
 Specifically, these are given by $\pwise_{12}(\mV_1)$, or equivalently, $\pwiseMat_{12} \mX_2$, where $\mX_2$ is the embedding of the vertices of $M_2$.